 Incompatiblists Define The Debate & Set The Trap

-But why should freedom be seen as the power to do otherwise and not merely the ability to do as one wills?
-What if freedom merely is the liberty to do what one desires without impediment?
-In other words, rather than the ability to exercise power of contrary choice, why isn’t the essence of freedom the possession of those cognitive capacities that produce different willed acts given different states of affairs?
+But why should freedom be seen as the power to do otherwise and not merely the power to try do as one wills?
+When a completed choice is made, what if freedom merely is the liberty to do what one desires without impediment?
+In other words, rather than the ability to exercise power of contrary choice, why isn’t the essence of freedom the possession of those cognitive capacities that produce different willed acts, of which we even approve, given different states of affairs?

 Accomodations For PAP Backfire